chunkypixel/TIATracker/README.md

 # Change Log

-The following enhancements and changes have been made to the batari Basic TIATracker module:
+The following enhancements and changes have been made to the TIATracker module:

+### 1.2 - 20190926

+* Update tracker source to work with 7800basic
+* Added example source for 7800basic

+### 1.1 - 20190125

+* Fixed in issue where the **tiatracker source include** could not be inserted anywhere except at the end of the code (or bank 6 for DPC+) due to **Unresolved Symbol List** compilation errors in batari Basic (via dasm).

 ### 1.0 - 20190123

 * Initial release

-### 1.1 - 20190125

-* Fixed in issue where the **tiatracker source include** could not be inserted anywhere except at the end of the code (or bank 6 for DPC+) due to **Unresolved Symbol List** compilation errors in batari Basic (via dasm).